ENROLL

 }

-Cryptographic Considerations for REGISTER
+Cryptographic Considerations for ENROLL

 Homomorphic Tokenization: Private Identity employs homomorphic tokenization to generate deep harmonic embeddings that enable secure, limited search and matching operations on ciphertexts without allowing decryption, thus preserving data confidentiality.
 This advanced cryptographic architecture centers on generating tokens that are computationally irreversible and collision-resistant through the combined application of preimage resistance, second preimage resistance, and collision resistance.
 By integrating a time-based salt within an AES256 encryption framework, the system produces non-deterministic, fixed-size outputs (ranging from 1KB to 16KB) with each token generated in as little as 20ms via neural network cryptography.
 Despite the inherent limitation that no homomorphic token ciphertext is fully IND-CCA secure, extensive research confirms that Private Identity’s embeddings remain opaque, with any inversion or decryption attempts yielding no sensitive information.
 Further robustness is achieved through the Private ID Edge Encryption Service, which executes immutable, compiled native C++ code and proprietary deep neural networks in an isolated, stack-based virtual machine, reinforced by three additional layers of cryptography to secure backend communications and the entire authentication process.
 Immediately after token generation, raw biometric data is purged from volatile memory in a "fire and forget" approach, thereby minimizing the risk of residual data exposure.